 There’s a well-known adage that says, “If it ain’t broke, don’t fix it!”

-Why is it that as humans we are more likely to wait for something to literally break before we take measures to fix it?
+Why is it that as humans we are more likely to wait for something to literally break before we take measures to prevent it?

 And have you ever noticed that it—whatever “it” is—always chooses to break at the worst possible moment?
 Which ends up costing us more time, more money, and more effort than would have been required otherwise?
 Can I get a witness?